MKLab-ITI/pygrank/README.md

 with the `pygrank.fastgraph` module.
 Nodes can hold any kind of object or data type (you don't need to convert them to integers).

-The above snippet first defines a `preprocessor`, which typically controls how graph adjacency matrices are normalized.
+The above snippet starts by defining a `preprocessor`, which controls how graph adjacency matrices are normalized.
 In this case, a symmetric normalization is applied (which is ideal for undirected graphs) and we also assume graph immutability, i.e., that it will not change in the future.
 When this assumption is declared, the preprocessor hashes a lot of computations to considerably speed up experiments or autotuning.

-The snippet uses the [chain operator](documentation/functional.md) >> to wrap node ranking algorithms by various kinds of postprocessors (you can also put algorithms into each other's constructors if you are not a fan of functional programming).
+The snippet uses the [chain operator](documentation/functional.md) to wrap node ranking algorithms by various kinds of postprocessors.
+You can also put algorithms into each other's constructors if you are not a fan of functional programming.
 The chain starts from a pagerank graph filter with diffusion parameter 0.85.
-Other types of filters and even automatically tuned ones can be declared.
+Other filters can be declared, including automatically tuned ones.

-The full algorithm is run as a callable, producing a map between nodes and values
+The produced algorithm is run as a callable, yielding a map between nodes and values
-(in graph signal processing, such maps are called graph signals) and the value of a particular node is printed.
-Graph signals can also be created and directly parsed by algorithms, for example per:
+(in graph signal processing, such maps are called graph signals) and the value of a node is printed.
+Graph signals can also be created and directly parsed by algorithms, for example as:
 ```
 signal = pg.to_signal(graph, {v: 1. for v in seeds})
 ranks = algorithm(signal)